"Understanding the problems,

 But, it is a fact to understand that all have been invited by putting out a bird feeder.

-So you have to make your invitation specific of you don't want everyone showing up.
+So you have to make your invitation specific of you don't want everyone showing up at the buffet!

 Poor quality seed will end up on the ground because the shells are empty and a poor quality mixed seed contains types of seed like wheat, buckwheat, milo, red millet etc. that the wild birds don’t eat.
 (Uneaten seed will spoil causing more bird feeding problems too.)